Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 The sociability and friendliness aspects of the club were being established.

-A Boxing Day Fun Run, Christmas Disco, Pie & Pea Supper and a Nike produced video strengthened the clubs sociability.
+A Boxing Day Fun Run, Christmas Disco, Pie & Pea Supper and a Nike-produced video strengthened the club’s sociability.

-Why no club HQ established ?
+Why no club HQ?

 It was and still is a unique concept to take the club out to the suburbs to maximise accessibility and training opportunities.
-To make all this work the club was dependent on strong communication channels i.e. Striders News, which in it’s day was ahead of it’s time and was voted Running Magazines newsletter of the year !
-Communication is still the backbone of the club and thanks to the internet and social media we are as strong with communicating to and amongst our members as ever !
+To make all this work the club was dependent on strong communication channels, i.e. Striders News, which in its day was ahead of its time and was voted Running Magazines newsletter of the year!
+Communication is still the backbone of the club and thanks to the internet and social media we are as strong with communicating to and amongst our members as ever!

 Society changes in many ways and so do the sections within it.
-Striders will continue to change, that is inevitable !
+Striders will continue to change, that is inevitable!

-Club organised races and events where possible are mentioned in the month they took place.
+Club-organised races and events where possible are mentioned in the month they took place.
 Many races reported on lack the date when they occurred.

-There have been a million words in print, a complete story would fill numerous volumes !
+There have been a million words in print, a complete story would fill numerous volumes!

-There is a lot to read through here and yes it is somewhat monotonous in it’s content.
+There is a lot to read through here and yes it is somewhat monotonous in its content.
 However, history is being recorded and I believe a worthwhile task is on the way to completion.
 Whilst collating the following information, I have also referred to Committee meeting minutes.
 Minutes as you are all aware contain detailed information, much of it although of interest is too detailed for inclusion here.
 I take responsibility if there is anything missed.
 I am of course dependent on folks pointing out to me those omissions.

 We remember with affection those Striders no longer with us, friends once loved and now lost.
 So I dedicate this history to the memories of those below.